-Per system regulation, no faculty member may receive an overall satisfactory rating (i.e., rating of Meets Expectations or above) if they have not complied with all required Texas A&M University System and Texas A&M University training programs (System Regulation 33.05.02 - Required Employee Training).
+No faculty member may receive an overall satisfactory rating (i.e., rating of Meets Expectations or above) if they have not complied with all required System and University training programs (System Regulation 33.05.02 - Required Employee Training).
 In cases where a faculty member has been notified of a mandatory training requirement near the time of the end of the evaluation period, they shall be given 30 days to complete the requirement.
 All faculty must certify that they are up to date on TrainTraq trainings and submit their TrainTraq transcripts with their annual review materials.

 Annual review of faculty performance for teaching must also consider demonstrated evidence that the faculty member complies with all policies, rules, and deadlines associated with teaching.
-The college recommends that the annual evaluation rating accurately reflect situations where a faculty member is out of compliance with the policies listed below for teaching:
+The College recommends that the annual evaluation rating be lowered for faculty who are out of compliance with the policies listed below for teaching:

-- Course Syllabi and CV must be posted no later than seven days after the first class day as stated in Texas Education Code 51.974. - All required midterm grades and final grades, including the grades for graduating seniors, must be submitted on time. - All attendance certifications (e.g., First Day of Attendance Certification) must be submitted accurately and on time.
+- Course Syllabi and CV must be posted no later than one week after the first class day as stated in Texas Education Code 51.974. - All required midterm grades and final grades, including the grades for graduating seniors, must be submitted on time.

+• All attendance certifications (e.g., First Day of Attendance Certification) must be submitted accurately and on time.

-5.5.4 Meeting between the Department Head (or supervisor) and the Faculty Member
+5.5.5 Meeting between the Department Head (or supervisor) and the Faculty Member

 Department heads (and supervisors) must provide an annual opportunity for a personal meeting to discuss the written review and expectations for the coming year.
-In some cases, there may be a need for more frequent meetings at the request of the department head, supervisor, or faculty member.
-It is strongly recommended that the head (or an appropriate delegate, such as the Associate Head or P&T committee chair) meet with all untenured tenure track faculty on an annual basis to discuss their progress towards tenure.
+In some cases, there may be a need for more frequent meetings at the request of the department head/supervisor or faculty member.
+It is strongly recommended that the head (or an appropriate delegate, such as the Associate Head or P&T committee chair) meet with all tenure track faculty on an annual basis to discuss their progress towards tenure.